ag-grid/react-data-grid/podcast-player/README.md

     },[props.rssfeed]);
 ```

-This would actually be enough to load the data into the Grid.
+This would actually be enough to load the planned data into the Grid.

 ### Formatting the Grid